 Why does my chainsaw not cut straight?

 ● Reason 1.
-Chain is not sharpened properly:
+The chain is not sharpened correctly:

 ● Reason 2.
 Chain is loose:

-Sometimes the chain is too loosely fitted on the bar and flips on the side, thus cutting at an angle.
-Most chainsaws now come with a tension adjustment feature that automatically tightens the chain around the bar.
+Sometimes, the chain is too loosely fitted on the bar and flips on the side, thus cutting at an angle.
+Most chainsaws now have a tension adjustment feature that automatically tightens the chain around the bar.
 Make sure you use it to adjust the chain’s tension so that it becomes snuggly fitted on the bar.

 ● Reason 3.
 Chain width is too thin: